 The Differences Between Ordinary Negligence and Professional Negligence

-The primary distinction between professional negligence and ordinary negligence is that professional negligence relates to specialized knowledge proven by expert testimony while ordinary negligence is based on common knowledge that the trier of fact will possess on their own.
+The primary distinction between ordinary negligence and professional negligence is that professional negligence relates to specialized knowledge proven by expert testimony while ordinary negligence is based on common knowledge that the trier of fact will possess on their own.

-An individual’s failure to take the same amount of care that others with their specialized knowledge and training is at the root of professional negligence.
-Claims against lawyers, doctors, accountants, architects and other professionals are common types of professional negligence cases.
+At the root of professional negligence is an individual’s failure to take the same amount of care as those with specialized knowledge and training.
+Claims against lawyers, doctors, accountants, architects, and other professionals are common types of professional negligence cases.
 But even when suing one of these professionals or another professional listed in the statute, the claim could still involve ordinary negligence if the conduct at issue does not involve any specialized knowledge or expertise.
 For example, in the medical context, an issue that commonly arises is whether a claim involves ordinary or professional negligence when a patient falls while being transported or assisted by a licensed medical professional.
 The line between these two claims is not always clear, so a careful review of the case law and the pertinent facts is important before filing suit against any licensed professionals listed in O.C.G.A. § 9-11-9.1.

 The elements of a cause of action for professional negligence are the same as in any negligence action.
 A plaintiff must establish:

 In terms of procedural requirements that must be met to bring a professional negligence claim, the primary one is the need to include an expert affidavit when filing a complaint.
-Specifically, O.C.G.A.
-Section 9-11-9.1 provides that in any action for damages alleging professional malpractice, the plaintiff must file with the complaint an affidavit of an expert competent to testify, which sets forth specifically at least one negligent act or omission claimed to exist and the factual basis for each such claim.
+Specifically, O.C.G.A. § 9-11-9.1 provides that in any action for damages alleging professional malpractice, the plaintiff must file with the complaint an affidavit of an expert competent to testify.
+The affidavit should set forth specifically at least one negligent act or omission claimed to exist and the factual basis for each such claim.
 In medical malpractice cases, there are additional requirements regarding the qualifications of the expert witness.

 When is a Professional Malpractice Affidavit Required Under O.C.G.A. § 9-11-9.1?